 Central Shimla stretches for about two miles along a narrow, east-west ridge in the foothills of the Himalaya.
-At the eastern end of the ridge, which rises to the hill known as Jakko (seen here on the right), the built-up area curves divides to form a " T." The view here is from the southwest, looking northeast along the main ridge and the right-hand arm of the "T." The left-arm of that T leads to Snowdon, the official residence of Lord Kitchener when, as Commander-in-Chief, he was Curzon's nemesis.
+At the eastern end of the ridge, which rises to the hill known as Jakko (seen here on the right), the built-up area divides to form a T. The view here is from the southwest, looking northeast along the main ridge and the right-hand arm of the T. The left-arm of that T leads to Snowdon, the official residence of Lord Kitchener when, as Commander-in-Chief, he was Curzon's nemesis.
 The right-hand branch leads to Barnes Court, once the summer home of the governor of the Punjab.
 Everything off the T is on a very steep slope.

 Looking east on the mall, near the junction of the T. The "no vehicle" rule is an old one, inherited from British times, as indeed are all the buildings in sight.

 Along the arms of the T, the town thins out into forest lanes.

 At the foot of the T and at the western end of the town stands the former viceregal lodge, a "lodge" only in the sense that Vanderbilt's mansion at Newport was a "cottage."
 First occupied in 1888, by Lord and Lady Dufferin, it was designed by long-suffering public-works-department engineers with had plenty of help from the future tenants.
 Rain on the side of the building shown here flows to the Bay of Bengal through the Ganges, while rain on the far side flows to the Arabian Sea, through the Indus.
 The wing on the right was added in 1913 to house the Council of State.
-Today, the building serves as the home of the Indian Institute of Advanced Studies.
+Today, the entire building serves as the home of the Indian Institute of Advanced Studies.

 The main entrance.